 - Chronic fatigue, migraine, blocked sinus, hay fever

 - Recurring infections (colds, flu, ear, chest)

 - Pre and postoperative cases (cosmetic surgery, removal of lymph nodes

 - The toxic build-up, edema, and fluid retention (puffy ankles, legs, eyes, bloating)

 - Scar tissue

 Furthermore, the lymphatic system also plays a vital role in the body by regulating the immune system.
 When compromised, the lymphatic system builds up fluids and stagnates.
 This causes the entire system to become toxic.
 Our Lymphatic System is responsible for collecting around 20% of tissue fluids separated from the blood flow during metabolism.
 Moreover, the Lymphatic System acts as an overflow and prevents the body tissues from swelling up.

 Furthermore, the Lymph collectors carry lymph to the lymph nodes responsible for filtering the lymph and producing antibodies.
 These include both lymphocytes and monocytes.
 These then return to the bloodstream, and every cell boosts its immunity.
 The production of lymphocytes increases, and the lymph flow increases through all the nodes.
 The circulation of lymph in the body largely depends on physical movement.
 Stimulating the lymph flow in one area of the body will increase lymph flow in another.

-The superficial lymph collectors drain about 70% of lymph in the body.
-These are located directly under the top thin layer of the skin called epidermis, above the fascia and muscles and get stimulated during the Lymphatic Drainage massage.
+In addition, the superficial lymph collectors drain about 70% of lymph in the body.
+Their location is under the top thin layer of skin or epidermis above the fascia and muscles.
+We stimulate these areas during the Lymphatic Drainage Massage.